-In NDSU testing in similar original soils, soils with no topsoil yielded about 50 percent, compared with land with some topsoil remaining.
-Given the shallow nature of much of the topsoil in North Dakota, the loss of even an inch is a great tragedy.
+In NDSU testing in similar original soils, soils with no topsoil yielded about 50% compared to land with some topsoil remaining.
+Given the shallow nature of much of the topsoil in North Dakota, the loss of even an inch affects production.